Queenzel/course-project-1/README.md

 # course-project-1
-This project aims to provide the R code required for 4 pre-defined plots
+This project aims to provide the R coding for 4 pre-defined plots